zekeriyasari/Causal.jl/docs/src/tutorials/model_simulation.md

 # Construction and Simulation of a Simple Model

-It this tutorial, we will simulate a very simple model consisting of a sinusoidal generator and a writer.
+In this tutorial, we will simulate a very simple model consisting of a generator and a writer.

-### Model Construction
+### Model Simulation
-A model consists of connected components.
-We can either construct the components first and then connect them together to construct the model, or, we construct an empty model with no components, construct the components, connect those components and add those connected components to the model.

-#### Construction of Model
 We construct an empty model and then add nodes and branches to model.
+See [Construction of Models](@ref section_header) for more detailed information about model construction.
 ```@example simple_model_ex
 using Jusdl